 Contracts is the hardest and most complicated subject on the bar examination.
-I suggest you spend 10-20 minutes outlining your answer and the rest of the hour writing our our answer.
+I suggest you spend 10-20 minutes outlining your answer and the rest of the hour writing.
 When you review each of your answers, keep track of your mistakes.
-Issue spotting is an art and it takes practice.
+Issue spotting is an art, and it takes practice.
 The good news is that the key issues in every subject are tested in fairly common ways.

 Here is a list of the videos that make up the seminar:

 - Contracts, July 2002

 - Contracts-Torts, February 1998